rubyforgood/pet-rescue/README.md

 **Timelines**

-The dog adoption process is seasonal and busy times usually run from November to June.
-As such, we aim to have the MVP running in production by November 1, 2022.
+The application went live in late November, 2022, and has received good feedback from all user types.

 **Contributions**

-I am currently working with one front-end developer who has done amazing work to create wireframing and prototyping for the application.
-They are also helping with styling the front-end.
+I worked with one front-end developer who did amazing work to create wireframing and prototyping for the application.
+They also helped with styling the front-end.

-My desire is to take on more contributors to refactor code and add additional features after the MVP is up and running in November, 2022.
-If you are a rails dev who would like to contribute to this project, please let me know.

-**Unit Testing**

-I am currently working on writing unit tests for system testing.
-Admittedly, this application was not built with test driven development, and tests are being written after the fact.
-This is something I would change if I was to do it again, as implementing testing from the start is clearly beneficial and reinforces good code practices.
+I am also accepting contributions from other developers, and currently working with a fellow student of The Odin Project.

+See the Issues tab for more information on the work that needs to be done!

 **Local Setup**